 As a child I can remember that all Chocolate Easter Bunnies and Eggs were solid chocolate.
 Also, it was a tradition to make hard boiled eggs and then dip dye them.
 I enjoyed decorating the eggs, but never liked eating hard boiled eggs.

-the sunlight of spring and were used in Easter-eggrolling contests or given as gifts.
+Originally Easter eggs were painted with bright colors to representthe sunlight of spring and were used in Easter-eggrolling contests or given as gifts.
 After they were colored and etched with various designs the eggs were exchanged by lovers and romantic admirers, much the same as valentines.
 In medieval time eggs were traditionally given at Easter to the servants.
 In Germany eggs were given to children along with other Easter gifts.
+Different cultures have developed their own ways of decorating Easter eggs.
+Crimson eggs, to honor the blood of Christ, are exchanged in Greece.
+In parts of Germany and Austria green eggs are used on Maundy Thursday (Holy Thursday).
+Slavic peoples decorate their eggs in special patterns of gold and silver. |

 Source: http://pastordave80.wordpress.com/2012/02/21/march-newsletter-article/